 Functional people with momentary issues can work on their issues and differences.
-Dysfunctional marriages, on the other hand, cannot sustain for the long haul.
+Dysfunctional marriages, on the other hand, cannot be sustained for the long haul.
 Not without taking a toll on one or both spouses, anyway.

 It’s absolutely non-negotiable that you take a realistic view of whether salvaging your marriage is feasible and if that’s something you really want for yourself.
-Not for the sake of children or society but yourself, because you genuinely believe your bond can be nurtured into an enriching, fulfilling partnership.
+Not for the sake of children or society, but because you genuinely believe your bond can be nurtured into an enriching, fulfilling partnership.

 3. Communicate your desire for a reconciliation

 When communicating with your spouse during separation, keep the conversation to the point.
 Don’t go into the details.
-At the same time, encourage them to do so.
-It’s vital that your spouse too is willing to work on their own set of issues for you to have any hope for rebuilding the marriage.
-So, being on the same page is also important.
+At the same time, encourage them to do so as well.
+It’s vital that your spouse is also willing to work on their own set of issues for you to have any hope for rebuilding the marriage.
+So, being on the same page is also essential.

 If they don’t respond immediately, don’t get impatient.
-Spiraling into thoughts like ‘how can I make my husband miss me during separation?’ or ‘how do I make my wife see how much I love her?’ will only put you on the path of unhealthy behavior.
+Spiraling into thoughts like “How can I make my husband miss me during separation?” or “How do I make my wife see how much I love her?” will only evoke unhealthy behavior.